 Lead Project Coordinator

-Jessica Carroll (Osage) PSS, CRM has a bachelor’s degree in psychology from Portland State University and is currently pursuing her master’s degree in counseling psychology from the Graduate Center of Education and Counseling at Lewis & Clark College in Portland Oregon.
+Jessica Carroll (Osage) MA-PMHCA, PWS has a bachelor’s degree in psychology from Portland State University and a master’s degree in counseling psychology from the Graduate Center of Education and Counseling at Lewis & Clark College in Portland Oregon.
 Jessica came to the Peer Recovery Movement through her work at Lewis & Clark College.
 It is her hope to inform her work through the lens of lived experience and a strengths based self-directed approach.
 As an Enrolled Tribal Member of the Osage Nation, Jessica places an especially high value on Indigenous Knowledge and the unique perspective of Sovereign Nations.